 Practice makes perfect, and by doing so you will be able to avoid the nerves and common interview errors of maybe forgetting what to say as well as displaying negative body language.
 Your body language says a lot about you, and can even be the deciding factor for you to succeed.
 Don’t let your nerves show through and affect your performance.

-Use these steps above to start your interview strong, plan a concise and positive answer that tells your potential employer why you deserve this role, and why your experiences make you the best fit for the organisation.
+Use these steps above to start your interview strong, plan a concise and positive answer that tells your potential employer why you deserve this role, and why your experiences make you the best fit for the organization.